Personalizing Interfaces to Humans with User-Friendly Priors: User Study

 Each participant completed the tasks three times: once for each method tested.
 Both the order of methods tested and the order of tasks completed were counterbalanced.
 Participants were never told which algorithm they were working with.

 \p{Dependent Measures --- Objective} We recorded the states, signals, actions, and hidden information during each interaction.
-To assess user performance in the \textbf{Treasure} task, we calculate the final state error of each interaction $\|s^T - \theta\|^2$.
-A lower final state error indicates that the user correctly inferred the hidden information (the position of the treasure) from the interface's signals.
-To assess the performance in the \textbf{Highway} task, we determine the collision rate of an interaction: $\sum\left(\mathbbm{1}[s_\mathcal{R}^t = s_\mathcal{H}^t]\right) / T$.
-A lower collision rate indicates that the human is able to avoid the autonomous vehicle more often by inferring the robot's policy from the interface signals.
+To assess user performance in the \textbf{Treasure} and \textbf{Highway} tasks, we calculate final state error and the collision rate of each interaction respectively.
+Lower values for final state error and collision rate indicate that the user correctly inferred the hidden information from the interface's signals.

 \p{Dependent Measures --- Subjective} After each task and algorithm, participants completed a 7-point Likert scale survey.
 This survey measured the user's subjective preferences along three multi-item scales.
 We asked users: \begin{enumerate} \item If they felt like their performance \textit{improved} over time, \item If they thought that the interface's signals were \textit{intuitive}, \item If the interface's signals were \textit{consistent}. \end{enumerate} Altogether, these questions gauged how well users thought they collaborated with the interface.